uzak/csX114/content.en/docs/Course/02_python_and_data.md

 ## Statements and Expressions

 * Statement is a command.
-Does something, but not necessarily return a value.
+It does something, but not necessarily return a value.
-* Expression is a combination of values, variables, operators, funtion calls that evaluates to a value
+* Expression is a combination of values, variables, operators, funtion calls that evaluates to a value.

 ```
-# Variable assignment (statement)
-x = 10

 # Print statement
 print("Hello, World!")